 Kristina Pittam isn’t just your typical fashion blogger with over 20,000 Instagram followers — she’s a girl boss.
 Inspired by an entrepreneurship class she took while she was in university, Pittam launched La Reyna in 2018, a company that sells bodysuits.

-After graduating from Wilfrid Laurier University in 2017 for communications, she did some freelance social media management but the entrepreneurial spirit inside her never left.
-Pittam was hesitant to pursue her desire of opening up her own business at first, but ultimately decided to sacrifice other opportunities to focus on building her business.
-In this exclusive interview, Pittam discusses the hardships of running a business and about her every changing style.
+After graduating from Wilfrid Laurier University in 2017 for communications, Pittam worked as a freelancer overseeing social media for her clients.
+However, she couldn’t deny she had caught the entrepreneurial bug.
+She was hesitant to pursue her dream of having own business but eventually decided to sacrifice other opportunities to focus on starting and building her business.
+In this exclusive interview, Pittam discusses the hardships of running a business and about her ever-changing style.

 You said you were inspired by an entrepreneurship class in university, how was your experience taking that class?

-KP: My friend at the time was like, “take it, it’s like learning how to build a business,” You just have to apply any sort of business idea so I thought I would do a clothing line for sure.
+KP: My friend told me to take the class.
+You were supposed to apply any business idea you may have so I thought I would do a clothing line for sure.
 However, not having a design background and trying to create a clothing line can be a little overwhelming.
-At the time I had an instagram following of about 7,000 and I knew I could convert all my followers to potential customers.
+At the time I had an Instagram following of about 7,000 and I knew I could convert all my followers to potential customers.
 The whole course was about creating a business model and testing it out.
 It was essentially testing your market to see if people actually wanted the product.